 Sustainably fashionable – the way forward

 Creating a revolution of sustainability in the fashion industry has its challenges.
 How to create and dispose of the various materials that are part of fabric making and manufacturing processes so that no harm is done to the environment or contributes substantially to the waste industry.
 Fortunately, new technology is evolving in response to increasing advocacy for this sustainability.
-A much stronger focus is taking place within the manufacturing sector for non-toxic fabric production which would enable clean recycling and far less clothing-created waste.
+A much stronger focus is taking place within the manufacturing sector on non-toxic fabric production which would enable clean recycling and far less clothing-created waste.
 However, these options are primarily located in cities.
-When the fashion designers are located in rural areas far from these large hubs, the challenges of implementing sustainability are magnified.
+When fashion designers are located in rural areas far from these large hubs, the challenges of implementing sustainability are magnified.

 These dynamic and knowledgeable industry and environmental players were:

 - Camille Reed – founder of Australasian Circular Textile Association, supporting and facilitating the acceleration toward a circular economy for the textiles sector;